What mobile signal is available for the queues of up to 7,000 lorries expected to be stuck for days on the roads of Kent as of Jan 1st, 2021?

 With queues estimated to reach up to 7,000 lorries long, and a length of articulated lorry at 16.5m – the gridlock may surpass 70 miles.
 From Dover, that would reach far beyond surrounding areas such as: Whitfield (5.8miles), Canterbury (20.2miles), Ramsgate (21.5 miles) and Ashford (25miles).
 It is a similar picture for the neighbouring Eurotunnel Le Shuttle Freight.

 Our independent data also illustrates which lorry parks drivers would be better parked at if they want to be able to use their mobile devices.
-Ashford’s new park (if functional in time for the Brexit deadline) experiences patchy signal, especially the further South in the lot drivers are forced to reside.
-Manston Airport proves to be the better connected.
+Ashford’s new park ((this will open in a new window)if functional in time for the Brexit deadline) experiences patchy signal, especially the further South in the lot drivers are forced to reside. (this will open in a new window)Manston Airport proves to be the better connected.

 At FarrPoint we take a pragmatic look at the connectivity challenges faced across the UK and internationally, and out of intellectual curiosity we investigated this real-world example of how individuals could be affected.

 Our Coverage Mobile Mapper is more frequently used onboard refuse vehicles to map the mobile coverage for our Local Authority clients, but there are so many scenarios where truly independent coverage monitoring could be of real value – outdoor venues, large industrial plant sites and to ensure lone workers are contactable to name a few."

 FarrPoint provides trusted independent advice on a range of enabling technologies, variously described as digital connectivity, network infrastructure, telecoms, and enterprise IT.